-Some books we’ve featured in the book club include Wild by Cheryl Strayed, An Untamed State by Roxane Gay, Insurrections by Rion Amilcar Scott, Abandon Me by Melissa Febos, Marlena by Julie Buntin, We Are Never Meeting in Real Life by Samantha Irby, Her Body and Other Parties by Carmen Maria Machado, and Heart Berries by Terese Mailhot.
-Upcoming writers include Nicole Chung, Idra Novey, Tom Barbash, Esmé Weijun Wang, and more.
+Some books we’ve featured in the book club include Wild by Cheryl Strayed, An Untamed State by Roxane Gay, Insurrections by Rion Amilcar Scott, Abandon Me by Melissa Febos, We Are Never Meeting in Real Life by Samantha Irby, Her Body and Other Parties by Carmen Maria Machado, Heart Berries by Terese Mailhot, and All You Can Ever Know by Nicole Chung.
+Upcoming writers include Esmé Weijun Wang, T. Kira Madden, Maylis de Kerangal, Nicole Dennis-Benn, and more.

 You can also save money by purchasing a one-year gift subscription for yourself or a friend.
 And programs like our Book Club put you in direct communication with the literary community and keep The Rumpus running in one fell swoop!

 We do not offer international Book Club subscriptions at this time, but we hope to in the future.

 Q: Who do I contact for customer service?
 A: firstname.lastname@example.org.

 Q: Can I sign up for both the Poetry Book Club and The Rumpus Book Club and get a discount?
 A: Yes.
 You can subscribe to both for $48 a month.

 Q: Is there a cut-off date to receive the upcoming book and to participate in the upcoming month’s discussion?
 A: Yes.
 Please subscribe by the 20th of the month to receive following month’s book and join in the chat with its author.
 For example, to receive our March book, please make sure to subscribe by February 20.